Tobacco farmer’s son endorses smoking ban in most workplaces

 - Check your compass: The magnetic north pole is on the move

+Kentucky’s major cities have had public smoking bans in place for years.
+But many rural areas of the state don’t have them.
+Out of Kentucky’s 173 school districts, 99 do not ban tobacco products on school property or at school-sponsored events.

-While many school districts and local governments have smoking bans in place, efforts to pass a statewide workplace smoking ban have stalled.
-Tobacco companies have spent millions of dollars lobbying the state legislature, often among the top spenders for each session.
+Legislative efforts to pass a statewide workplace smoking ban in Kentucky have stalled in recent years.
+Tobacco companies have spent millions of dollars lobbying the state legislature and are often among the top spenders for each session.

 But public support for a statewide smoking ban has been growing.
 A 2017 poll by the Foundation for a Healthy Kentucky found more than seven in 10 people in Kentucky supported a statewide smoking ban, according to a telephone survey of 1,580 adults that had a margin of error of plus or minus 2.5 percent.